INTRODUCTION TO GARDNER-WEBB UNIVERSITY

 In 1942, Governor O. Max Gardner began devoting his energy, time, and wealth to strengthening and guiding the College.
 So important was his influence that the name of the institution was changed to Gardner-Webb College in honor of the governor, his wife Fay Webb Gardner, and their families.

 The decades following World War II were years of physical growth and academic development.
 New buildings went up as enrollments increased.
 A major step in the institution’s development was its full accreditation as a senior college in 1971.
+A degree completion program, GOAL (Greater Opportunities for Adult Learners) was established in 1978.
 In 1980 the institution began offering a master of arts degree in education.

 The institution officially became known as Gardner-Webb University in January 1993, culminating years of preparation.
 Today Gardner-Webb offers thirteen distinct degree programs, has a highly qualified faculty and a beautiful campus of over 200 acres.